sixstepsaway/Sims-4-CC-Sorter/README.md

 - The name of the package file.
 - What type of in-game item the package file has inside it.
 - Whether the item is an override.
+- If you have the mesh required by a recolor.

 after that, it organizes the files for you and saves a lot of trouble.

+All of these things will be optional, and hopefully have customization options.
+For example, if you want to sort your CC by type (buy, clothing, accessories) and then creators therein (buy/littledica for example) you can set that up.

 ## Current Capabilities